Paul Oßwald

-Paul Oßwald (4 February 1905 – 10 November 1993) was a German former football player and manager.
+Paul Oßwald (4 February 1905 – 10 November 1993) was a German football player and manager.
 As manager of Eintracht Frankfurt he won the German championship in 1959.

 Career

 Early career, 1918–28

 Paul Oßwald began as a youth player at local club VfL Saalfeld/Thüringen.
 At Minerva 93 Berlin he played as a senior player in the midfield.
 He graduated at the German sport academy and took the examination as a sports teacher.
 The then German national manager Otto Nerz discovered his ability for team leading and managing and connected him to Eintracht Frankfurt in 1928.